Skip to main content

 Julia Gaffield received her PhD in History from Duke University in 2012 and previously taught for eight years at Georgia State University.
 Her research has been supported by grants and fellowships from the National Endowment for the Humanities, the Mellon Foundation, the American Council of Learned Societies, and the Social Sciences and Humanities Research Council of Canada.

-Gaffield is currently working on two book projects: the first, entitled Jean-Jacques Dessalines and the Haitian Revolution, is a trade biography of the Haitian founding father (under contract with Yale University Press).
-The second, entitled The Abandoned Faithful: Race and International Law in the Aftermath of the Haitian Revolution (under contract with OIEAHC/UNC Press), shows how Haiti’s state-sanctioned claim to Roman Catholicism after 1804 had local and global implications that helped reshape the dominant understanding of international law.
+Gaffield is currently working on another book, entitled The Abandoned Faithful: Race and International Law in the Aftermath of the Haitian Revolution (under contract with OIEAHC/UNC Press), which shows how Haiti’s state-sanctioned claim to Roman Catholicism after 1804 had local and global implications that helped reshape the dominant understanding of international law.